ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 5.1 Evaluation Metrics

-The primary outcome measure is **distance error**—the great-circle distance in kilometres between predicted and reference coordinates, computed with the Haversine formula.
+The primary outcome measure is distance error—the great-circle distance in kilometres between predicted and reference coordinates, computed with the Haversine formula.
 The mean, median, and 95% bootstrap confidence intervals are reported, along with accuracy bands (<1 km, 1–10 km, >10 km).

 Efficiency is characterized by two key metrics:

-1. **Latency**: Measured as mean labor time per grant (forward-pass time once the workflow is in place)
+1. Latency: Measured as mean labor time per grant (forward-pass time once the workflow is in place)
-2. **Monetary cost**: Calculated by multiplying input and output token counts returned by the OpenAI API by the official per-token prices in effect on 01 May 2025
+2. Monetary cost: Calculated by multiplying input and output token counts returned by the OpenAI API by the official per-token prices in effect on 01 May 2025

 The GIS benchmark incurred a fixed fee of USD 140 for approximately 6 billable hours processing 43 grants (≈502 s per grant).[^script-runtime] For LLM methods, latency represents wall-clock time from API request to final coordinate string, inclusive of all tool interactions.